2024 Bridge: District 25 Events

 On Saturday we were in Bracket 2 of the Bracketed Pairs.
 We did very poorly.
 There were only two high points.
 The first came at the very beginning.
 I got to talk with Burt Saxon and his partner, Steve Emerson from Pennsylvania.
 Burt formerly was a columnist on the CBA’s bridge newsletter, The Kibitzer.
 I wrote to him once when he asked for experiences people had had with the Flannery convention.
 He published my note and responded to it.
 He also wrote often about his games online and in person with Steve.
 We also played against Burt and Steve at the very last table.
 I should have given him my calling card, but I forgot.

 The other enjoyable moment came just before lunch.
-I noticed that Jill Marshall, who had appeared on the cover of the September Bridge Bulletin.
-I asked her to sign my copy.
-She did so said that I had made her day.
+I noticed that Jill Marshall, who had appeared on the cover of the September Bridge Bulletin, was sitting near us.
+After the last hand I retrieved my copy and asked her to sign.
+She did so, and she told me that I had made her day.
 She even went up to one of the directors and borrowed a Sharpie to make the signature memorable.

 Sue also had a terrible day in the Bracketed Pairs.
 She was in a very low bracket but still did poorly.